GrahamWhite/toronto_crime_dashboard/README.md

 #####Known Issues:
-1. Should be available at https://toronto-crime-dashboard.herokuapp.com/crimes and https://toronto-crime-dashboard.herokuapp.com/addresses, however I ran into issues implementing Heroku
+1. Should be available at https://toronto-crime-dashboard.herokuapp.com/crimes and https://toronto-crime-dashboard.herokuapp.com/addresses, however I ran into issues implementing Heroku.
+    - *Can still be hosted locally*

 ###Futures Features